arktypeio/arktype/pkgs/model/README.md

 `npm install @re-/model`

-Feel free to substitute your favorite package manager (`yarn`, `pnpm`, etc.).
+(feel free to substitute `yarn`, `pnpm`, et al.)

 If you're using TypeScript, you'll need:

 -   TODO: TsConfig requirements?
 -   TODO: At least version 4.4.x?

-## Creating your first type
+## Creating your first model

-This snippet will give you an idea of `@re-/model` syntax, but the best way to get a feel for it is [in a live editor](https://TODO:updatelink).
-Try messing around with the `user` model and see how the type hints help guide you in the right direction.
+This snippet will give you an idea of `@re-/model` syntax, but the best way to get a feel for it is in a live editor.
+Try messing around with the `user` model in [our sandbox](https://TODO:updatelink) or paste it in your own editor and see how the type hints help guide you in the right direction.

 ```ts
 import { model } from "@re-/model"